-- Late Payments or Nonpayment: Payment history accounts for a large chunk of your credit score, so if you are chronically late or not paying at all, it will hurt your score significantly.
-According to Equifax, a single late payment that is overdue by 30 days can cause a 90-110 point drop in some cases.
+- Late Payments or Non-payment: Payment history accounts for a large chunk of your credit score, so if you are chronically late or not paying at all, it will hurt your score significantly.
+It also signals lenders that you cannot afford, or are unwilling, to pay your debts.
+According to Equifax, a single late payment that is overdue by 30 days can cause a point drop in some cases.

 - Having a charge-off: A charge-off happens when a creditor has given up on you ever paying your debt and they “charge off” your account.
-This is bad news for your credit and could cause a credit score drop of 100 points or more in some cases.
+This could cause a credit score drop of 100 points or more in some cases.

-- Bankruptcy: Bankruptcy is an extreme measure and will hurt your credit score to the tune of up to 200 points or more.
-It also stays on your record for seven to ten years.
+- Bankruptcy: Bankruptcy is an extreme measure and will hurt your credit score by up to 200 points or more.
+It also stays on your record for seven to ten years, depending on the type of bankruptcy.

-- Repossessions: If your car is repossessed, the credit bureaus may include a note about the repossession in your credit reports for up to seven years.
-A repo can include many of the negative line items you see here, so the score drop can easily go over 100 points.
+- Repossessions: If your car is repossessed, the credit bureaus may include a note about the repossession in your credit reports that stays for up to seven years.
+A repo can include many of the negative line items you see here, such as late or non-payment, so the score drop can easily go over 100 points.

 - Judgments: A judgment comes when a court is forced to get involved to ensure debt repayment.
 Credit score impacts can vary but the drop could also be over 100 points.